ThatTechedGuy/smallcase-news/README.md

 Task Phase Assignment for the smallcase news API featuring infinite news scroll.
 The project was built using the expo ecosystem.
 A Material Design library - React Native Paper was used.
-Context api and hooks were used for state management.
+Context API and Hooks were used for state management.
+Axios was used for data fetching.

 To run the application: